 Crystal Mountain is one of the favorite ski resorts amongst the mountain riders of the Midwest.
-It’s a family-owned resort full of charm and hospitality that does a great job of keeping their guests coming back year after year.
+It’s a family-owned resort full of charm and hospitality that does a great job of keeping its guests coming back year after year.
 Set just above the Bestie Valley near Lake Michigan it is home to 120 acres of skiable terrain with something to suit everyone.
 If you’re worried about snowfall levels, don’t be, Crystal Mountain has the snowmaking capability to cover a whole 96 acres so you’ll have time on the slopes guaranteed.

-There are a total of 58 runs on the mountain, most of which are geared towards beginners and intermediates.
+There are a total of 58 runs on the mountain, most of which are geared toward beginners and intermediates.
 There are also a could of advanced runs for any pros out there but no double black diamonds to be found.
 Snowboarders are welcome to ski where they please, and the added terrain features make it a lot of fun for everyone.
 The resort also has 3 terrain parks and 56 acres of night skiing to keep you entertained no matter what.

 One great thing about Crystal Mountain that you don’t see everywhere is the 25 km of groomed cross country skiing trails, so if you’re a fan of cross country, put Crystal Mountain on the top of your list.
 In addition, there are also 80 acres that you can explore with snowshoes, ideal for a day off from the slopes.